mattbaker/slug/README.md

 What's going on here?
 In our example bot we're using the included `ExBot.Slug.Common.MessagesOnly` slug module to filter out events that are _not_ message events.

-Next we use the included `ExBot.Slug.Common.MessagesOnly` slug, which will check to see if our bot was mentioned in the message we just received.
+Next we use the included `ExBot.Slug.Common.CheckMentioned` slug, which will check to see if our bot was mentioned in the message we just received.
 It will add a `mentioned` key to the metadata.

 Finally, we supply our own slug called `simple_reply`.
 If it's been mentioned, it will send a reply to the user that mentioned it in the channel using `ExBot.Bot.send_text/3`.
 If not, it will simply pass the event along.